aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/WaspHealer.md

 This enemy features special exp handling logic.
 Check the documentation to learn more.

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 5 changes:
+HardMode being true does the following changes:

 - In the needles throw move, the property of all the [Projectile](../../Damage%20pipeline/Projectile.md) calls is always [Poison](../../Damage%20pipeline/AttackProperty.md) instead of only being `Poison` with a 6/10 chance and null with a 4/10 chance
 - In the needles throw move, the damage is always 1 instead of being 2 (3 instead if instance.`areaid` is the `RubberPrison` or `MetalLake` [areas](../../../Enums%20and%20IDs/librarystuff/Areas.md))
-- In the needles throw move, the speed is 10 instead of 15
+- In the needles throw move, the speed is 10.0 instead of 15.0
 - In the needles throw move, the yield time between each hits is 0.35 seconds instead of being 0.25 seconds
 - In the aerial strike move, the amount of frames this enemy takes to reach its target from near the target is 9.0 frames instead of 11.0 frames

 ## Move selection
-1 moves are possible:
+3 moves are possible:

 1. A single target aerial needles throw that hits twice
 2. A single target aerial strike
 3. Summons another `WaspHealer` enemy and change [position](../../Actors%20states/BattlePosition.md) to `Ground`.

-Here are the base odds to use each move:
+The decision of which move to use is based on the following odds:

 |Move|Odds|
 |---:|----|